zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

-# Step-by-step Guide
+# Step-by-step guide

 This guide provides a complete example of converting a PyTorch neural network into its FHE-friendly, quantized counterpart.
 It focuses on Quantization Aware Training a simple network on a synthetic data-set.

 In general, quantization can be carried out in two different ways: either during Quantization Aware Training (QAT) or after the training phase with Post-Training Quantization (PTQ).

-Regarding FHE-friendly neural networks, QAT is the best way to reach optimal accuracy under [FHE constraints](../README.md#current-limitations).
+Regarding FHE-friendly neural networks, QAT is the best way to reach optimal accuracy under [FHE constraints](../getting-started/README.md#current-limitations).
 This technique allows weights and activations to be reduced to very low bit-widths (e.g., 2-3 bits), which, combined with pruning, can keep accumulator bit-widths low.

 Concrete ML uses the third-party library [Brevitas](https://github.com/Xilinx/brevitas) to perform QAT for PyTorch NNs, but options exist for other frameworks such as Keras/Tensorflow.

-Several [demos and tutorials](../getting-started/showcase.md) that use Brevitas are available in the Concrete ML library, such as the [CIFAR classification tutorial](../../use_case_examples/cifar/cifar_brevitas_finetuning/CifarQuantizationAwareTraining.ipynb).
+Several [demos and tutorials](../tutorials/showcase.md) that use Brevitas are available in the Concrete ML library, such as the [CIFAR classification tutorial](../../use_case_examples/cifar/cifar_brevitas_finetuning/CifarQuantizationAwareTraining.ipynb).

 This guide is based on a [notebook tutorial](../advanced_examples/QuantizationAwareTraining.ipynb), from which some code blocks are documented.

-For a more formal description of the usage of Brevitas to build FHE-compatible neural networks, please see the [Brevitas usage reference](../developer-guide/external_libraries.md#brevitas).
+For a more formal description of the usage of Brevitas to build FHE-compatible neural networks, please see the [Brevitas usage reference](../explanations/inner-workings/external_libraries.md#brevitas).

 {% hint style="info" %}
 For a formal explanation of the mechanisms that enable FHE-compatible neural networks, please see the the following paper.